 Whether you're tracing the footsteps of the Guinness family, uncovering spy thrillers, or reliving magical moments from fantasy blockbusters, Liverpool offers a rich tapestry of locations, all within walking distance or a short ride from each other.

-Find out more about Liverpool's film locations here.
+Find out more about Liverpool's film and TV locations here.

 Article lead image - Netflix